-Smart Business Models Use Smart Home Challenges to Drive Success
+Smart Home Business Model: Use Challenges to Drive Success

-As providers of Support of Things (SoT) technology, we’re helping shape the future of smart homes.
-On a recent visit to a customer’s contact center, I got a reminder of the extent of SoT’s disruption and how it’s forcing companies to re-examine their internal processes, from warranty policies to their business models as a whole.
+As providers of Support of Things (SoT) technology, we’re helping shape the future of the smart home industry.
+On a recent visit to a customer’s contact center, I got a reminder of the extent of SoT’s disruption and how it’s forcing companies to re-examine their internal processes, from warranty policies to the smart home business model as a whole.

 The customer, a consumer electronics enterprise, had just implemented our visual support platform – TechSee Live for Call Centers.
 The VP of Customer Service and I were walking around the company’s contact center, reviewing how customer service agents were using the system.
 We stopped to watch one agent as she spoke with a customer that required assistance with their washing machine.